 The primary deficit projections in Chart 1, along with projections for interest rates and GDP, determine the projections for the debt-to-GDP ratio shown in Chart 2.
-That ratio was 78 percent at the end of fiscal year 2018, and under current policy is projected to be 84 percent by 2022, over 100 percent by 2030, and 530 percent in 2093.
-The continuous rise of the debt-to-GDP ratio indicates that current policy is unsustainable.
+That ratio was approximately 100 percent at the end of FY 2021, and under current policy and based on this report's assumptions is projected to reach 701 percent in 2096.
+The continuous rise of the debt-to-GDP ratio indicates that current policy under this report's assumptions is unsustainable.

-The change in debt held by the public from one year to the next is approximately equal to the budget deficit, the difference between total spending and total receipts.
+As a general approximation, the change in debt held by the public from one year to the next is the budget deficit, the difference between total receipts and total spending.
 Total spending is non-interest spending plus interest spending.
-Chart 3 shows that the rapid rise in total spending and the unified deficit (Total Receipts less Total Spending) is almost entirely due to projected net interest, which results from the growing debt.
-As a percent of GDP, interest spending was 1.6 percent in 2018, and under current policy is projected to reach 7.4 percent in 2038 and 26.9 percent in 2093.
+Chart 3 shows that the rapid rise in total spending and the unified deficit (total receipts less total spending) is almost entirely due to projected net interest, which results from the growing debt.
+As a percent of GDP, interest spending was 1.6 percent in 2021, and under current policy is projected to reach 5.0 percent in 2033, 15.2 percent in 2057, and 31.7 percent in 2096.

 1 The change in debt each year is also affected by certain transactions not included in the budget deficit, such as changes in Treasury's cash balances and the non-budgetary activity of federal credit financing accounts.
-These transactions are assumed to hold constant at about 0.4 percent of GDP each year, with the same effect on debt as if the primary deficit was higher by that amount.
+These transactions are assumed to hold constant at about 0.3 percent of GDP each year, with the same effect on debt as if the primary deficit was higher by that amount.

-Another way of viewing the change in the financial outlook in this year's report relative to previous years' reports is in terms of the projected debt-to-GDP ratio in 2091, the last year of the 75-year projection period used in the fiscal year 2016 report.
-This ratio is projected to reach 513 percent in the fiscal year 2018 projections, which compares with 293 percent projected in the fiscal year 2016 projections.2
+Another way of viewing the change in the financial outlook in this year's report relative to previous years' reports is in terms of the projected debt-to-GDP ratio in 2094, the last year of the 75-year projection period used in the FY 2019 report.
+This ratio is projected based on this report's assumptions to reach 682 percent in the FY 2021 projections, which compares with 614 percent projected in the FY 2020 projections and 474 percent projected in the FY 2019 projections.2